Lodi, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 40.00 mi of roadways, of which 32.24 mi were maintained by the municipality, 4.56 mi by Bergen County and 3.20 mi by the New Jersey Department of Transportation.

 Route 17, U.S. Route 46 and Interstate 80 pass through Lodi.

 Public transportation

 NJ Transit bus routes 144, 161 and 164 offer service between the borough and the Port Authority Bus Terminal in Midtown Manhattan, while 709, 712 and 780 provide local service.

 In the past Lodi was served by the Lodi Branch Railroad and its successor, the Hackensack and Lodi Railroad, both associated with the Erie Railroad.

 In media and popular culture

 Lodi is home to the transmitter and towers for New York radio station WABC.

 In the HBO crime drama The Sopranos, the Satin Dolls go-go bar in Lodi was used as the filming location for the fictional Bada Bing bar.
 Lodi High School, various stores and houses, and Route 17 in the borough were also featured as the series was largely filmed on location in North Jersey.

+The Broadway musical Kimberly Akimbo is set in Bergen County, and various places in the county are referenced throughout the play.
+The Levaco family, the family of protagonist Kimberly, lived in Lodi.